madz0/ognl2/README.md

 ## If you don't know what is OGNL, then go check out [https://github.com/jkuhnert/ognl](https://github.com/jkuhnert/ognl)

 <b>I created OGNL2, because I needed to make some changes to the original library!
-The most notable different with the original library is that Ognl2 is capable of setting value to a chain of expressions like `myTest2.objects[0].name=test` It instantiates or expands intermediate objects, lists or maps in the path, if it is necessary</b>
+The most notable difference with the original library is that Ognl2 is capable of setting value to a chain of expressions like `myTest2.objects[0].name=test` It instantiates or expands intermediate objects, lists or maps in the path, if it is necessary</b>